-The tables below show the results of testing under the MRG Effitas 360 QI Assessment Programme.
+The tables below show the results of testing under the MRG Effitas 360 Q3 Assessment Programme.

-Q1 2016 In the Wild 360 / Full Spectrum Test Results
+Q3 2016 In the Wild 360 / Full Spectrum Test Results

 The table below shows the initial detection rates of the security products.
+This table is sorted by smallest amount of failures.